Decatur, Illinois: Transportation

-Air

-Decatur Airport is served by daily commercial flights on CRJ2 aircraft to and from Chicago-O'Hare International Airport by United Airlines.
+Decatur Airport is served by daily commercial flights to and from Chicago-O'Hare International Airport by United Airlines.

-Rail

 For more than 100 years, Decatur has been a major railroad junction and was once served by seven railroads.
-After mergers and consolidations, it is now served by two Class I railroads: the Norfolk Southern Railway, and the Canadian National Railway.
-The city is also served by Decatur Junction Railway, Decatur Central Railroad and Decatur and Eastern Illinois Railroad shortlines.
+After mergers and consolidations, it is now served by two Class I railroads: Canadian National and Norfolk Southern.
+The city is also served by Decatur Junction Railway, Decatur Central Railroad and Decatur & Eastern Illinois Railroad shortlines.

-Road

 Interstate 72, U.S. Route 51, U.S. Route 36, Illinois Route 48, Illinois Route 105, and Illinois Route 121 are key highway links for the area.

-Public transportation

 The Decatur Public Transit System (DPTS) provides fixed-route bus service as well as complementary door-to-door paratransit service for people with disabilities, who are unable to use the bus system, throughout the City of Decatur.
 Under an agreement with the Village of Forsyth, service is also provided to the Hickory Point Mall area in Forsyth.